pchopson/EPC-To-Python/README.md

 - The EPC (Energy Performance Calculator) is an Excel based energy modeling software.
 - Instant results no waiting for calculation results.
 - Reduces a building down to “box”
-- Developed for 20 years at the Georgia Institute of Technology Building Technology Lab.
+- Developed for 20 years by the Georgia Institute of Technology High Performance Building Group.
 - Normative energy calculator defined by ISO 13970 and CEN 15603.
 - Monthly and Hourly versions proven superior to dynamic simulation dynamic simulation methods in ASHRAE 90.1, Appendix G.